solomon9892/playground/README.md

 I would be very happy if i get chance to be a "Software Engineer", also passionate in learning new things.
 Im afraid that I might not able to get the job because of my weakness below:

-   -QUALIFICATION NOT MET (DIPLOMA IN COMPUTER ENGINEERING, WITH CGPA 2.79)
+   - QUALIFICATION NOT MET (DIPLOMA IN COMPUTER ENGINEERING, WITH CGPA 2.79)

-   -NOT AN ADDMATHS/ENGINEERING MATHS PRO
+   - NOT AN ADDMATHS/ENGINEERING MATHS PRO

-   -MAY NOT ABLE TO PROVIDE SOLUTIONS FOR CRITICAL PROBLEMS
+   - MAY NOT ABLE TO PROVIDE SOLUTIONS FOR CRITICAL PROBLEMS

 If my weakness doesn't matter, then you can call me for an interview, if I never meet your